-APICORP has assisted financially in the development of several petroleum projects (petrochemicals, fibres, phosphates, etc.) including private sector ones, by holding equity investments in Arab projects which in 1996 alone totaled US\$139 million.
+APICORP has assisted financially in the development of several petroleum projects (petrochemicals, fibres, phosphates, etc.) including private sector ones, by holding equity investments in Arab projects which in 1997 alone totaled US\$139 million.
 Projects are being financed with limited recourse to the host government or, in privately owned projects, with limited recourse to the private sponsors.
 APICORP is also involved in trade finance to support the export of Arab crude oil products to various countries.
-In 1996, commitments amounted to US\$111 million.
+In 1997, its loan commitments amounted to US\$241 million.
+(See section of report on APICORP).